YongHHuang/data_science_salary/README.md

 # Data Scientist Salary Estimator

 ## Project Goal
-Created a tool that estimated data scientist salaries to help users negotiate their income when they get a job.
+Created a tool that estimated data scientist salaries(MAE ~ $ 19K) to help users negotiate their income when they get a job.

 ## What's in the Project
 - Scraped over 1000 jobs from Glassdoor using Python and Selenium.